About

 - Being committed and dedicated to our communities, artists and audience.

 Access to equipment and learning opportunities have been stumbling blocks in my creative path and, as someone involved in social justice struggles where I meet many friends from disparate life experiences, I am aware that my struggle is not uncommon.
 I have been dreaming of starting a studio with and for women for a while, so I am thrilled to hear that Alasdair is going ahead with the alternative music learning space; he is someone who consistently and generously finds ways to create opportunities.
 I know from our conversations that he is committed to supporting women, people of colour, queer and trans people and other groups who may struggle to access learning opportunities.
 If we offer diverse people the opportunity to become highly skilled their creative output will be the proof of its worth.
-I can see that The Music Space could make unimaginable change to the diversity of Glasgow’s music scenes, which would ripple out into the world.
+I can see that Music Space could make unimaginable change to the diversity of Glasgow’s music scenes, which would ripple out into the world.

 Ju Scott – Artist, Musician and Participatory Artist, Glasgow